georgemarrows/SpringExpts/README.md

 - I've never worked on financial applications before - read up & apply where relevant

 # How to run
-Builds use Gradle.
-Code has only be tested on Java 17.
+- Builds use Gradle.
+- Code has only been tested on Java 17.
+It uses `var` (Java 10) and `record` (Java 14).
+- CI is via Github Actions: https://github.com/georgemarrows/SpringExpts/actions

-To run the server
+### To run the server
 - `./gradlew bootRun`
-- Server is at localhost:8080
+- Server is at `localhost:8080`
 - There is a built-in test contact with `customerId=a fixed id for testing`
 - Endpoints are
   - POST /api/account